T

 Na Mele o Waimea

-A traditional Hawaiian music festival held in the cool upcountry town of Waimea.
+A celebration of Hawaiian music and culture in the town of Waimea.

 Insider timing tips

-• The shoulder seasons of April-May and September-October offer the best balance of pleasant weather, fewer crowds, and more reasonable prices, avoiding both the winter holiday rush and the peak summer heat and congestion.
+• The shoulder seasons (April-May and September-October) offer the best balance of good weather, fewer crowds, and lower prices.

 Ready to plan your Big Island (Hawaii) trip?